 Warranties or guarantees are an optional addition to your legal (statutory) rights as a consumer.

-Warranty can be provided by the manufacturer as part of the product or able to be purchased separately and ran by a third party (e.g. used-car warranty, extended appliance guarantee etc.) Your eligibility to claim under the warranty will depend on its terms and conditions, however it is not uncommon for there to be numerous exclusions.
+Warranty can be provided by the manufacturer as part of the product or able to be purchased separately and ran by a third party (e.g. used-car warranty, extended appliance guarantee etc.) Your eligibility to claim under the warranty will depend on the warranty policy's terms and conditions, however it is not uncommon for there to be numerous exclusions.
 These can range from the age of the item (12 months from original purchase), where it was purchased from (an authorised retailer or dealership), being conditional on regular maintenance (serviced every year) or limited to certain faults (excludes wear and tear).
+Another common exclusion is that you must be the original purchaser or at least have proof of the original purchase, such as a receipt.
 The specific warranty policy needs to be checked to confirm if an item is eligible for a repair or return.
 But it is always worth checking especially on recently manufactured products.
-Do you need legal advice on a consumer dispute?Our fixed fee consumer dispute review service is just £200.00, and includes solicitor advice and the drafting of a Letter Before Action to the other party.
-Consumer Rights AdviceBuying second hand goods online.
+Section 75 protection.

-When buying second hand goods online, over the telephone, at home or through mail order from a retailer you will also benefit from additional protections.
+When buying second hand goods online, over the telephone, at home, or through mail order from a retailer you will also benefit from additional protections.
 Namely the Consumer Contract Regulations, or to give it its full name The Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013.

 These regulations cover what was previously known as 'Distance Selling' and provides some extra rights, even when purchasing a used product.
 These rights include:

 The retailer is entitled to expect that anything sent back is returned in the exact condition as it was received.
 This can sometimes be a point of dispute when returning second hand goods as they are likely to have not been in original packaging etc. in the first instance.
 An important point to remember when buying second hand products online is that not every website purchase is classed as buying from a business.
-When you buy from sites such as eBay, Facebook Marketplace, Gumtree, Shpock or Amazon Marketplace you will need to check if the actual seller is a business or trader.
+When you buy from sites such as eBay, Facebook Marketplace, Gumtree, Shpock, Vinted or Amazon Marketplace you will need to check if the actual seller is a business or trader.
 As if they are a private individual, then consumer rights and contract protections will not apply to your purchase.
 However many online trading sites do have their own buyer protection policies and dispute resolution processes which may be able to be used.
 Consumer Rights and private sellers.

 If you purchase items from a private seller via a web advertisement, local newspaper ad or car boot sale it is important to be aware that you don't have any consumer rights.
 For the Consumer Rights Act to apply you need to be an individual making a purchase from a business.